hikeventures/hikeventures.github.io/_posts/articles/products/2017-03-03-sawyer-lifestraw.markdown

 ## Conclusion

-Choosing a water filter system is of course a personal choice.
+Choosing a water filter system is, of course, a personal choice.
 In my case I like to have a water filter which does the job, is lightweight and has a long lifespan.

-Having used the Sawyer Mini for a long time I am quite excited to use the additional features of the MSR TrailShot.
+Having used the Sawyer Mini for a long time, I am quite excited to use the additional features of the MSR TrailShot.

 <br>
 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=cc781bfd-577f-4efb-9da6-75cb9fc7d1c2"></script>